Co-Design Practitioners

 This seven-month learning program is designed to take your collaborative design practice to new heights.
 Led by Dr Emma Blomkamp, this course is ideal for those with several years of experience in participatory design contexts who are ready to deepen their expertise and strengthen their skills to tackle complex challenges.

 Building on your existing knowledge, this program integrates experiential learning, creative techniques, and ethical considerations crucial for public and social innovation.
-Drawing from real-world experiences across Australia and Aotearoa, we'll explore the joys and challenges of co-designing with diverse communities.
+Drawing from real-world experiences across Australia and Aotearoa, we explore the joys and challenges of co-designing with diverse communities.

 This course is tailored for practitioners actively applying co-design in public purpose settings, providing a supportive environment to refine your skills, expand your toolset, and push the boundaries of participatory practice in your specific context.